-Applicants who do not meet the above requirements or those with a poor academic history may meet entrance requirements by successfully completing approved college courses.
+Applicants who do not meet the above requirements or those with a poor academic history may meet entrance requirements by successfully completing approved college courses with a cumulative GPA of 2.0.
 This should be discussed with the health professions counselor.